nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The existing implementation has a status bar displaying the save file path.
 To display the current sort and filter status, another label was added to the status bar.

-When a command that changes sorting is run, it returns a `SortCommandResult` which is used to update the status bar.
+When a command that changes sorting (e.g. `sort`) is run, it returns a `SortCommandResult` which is used to update the status bar.
-Likewise, when a command that changes filtering is run, it returns a `FilterCommandResult` which is used to update the status bar.
+Likewise, when a command that changes filtering (e.g. `filter`, `find`, `list`) is run, it returns a `FilterCommandResult` which is used to update the status bar.

 The following activity diagram summarizes what happens when a command is executed: